amychurchwell/space-age/README.md

-# .★:space_invader: Super Galactic Age Calculator :space_invader:★.
+# .★:sparkles: Super Galactic Age Calculator :sparkles:★.
 #### January 5, 2018.
 Amy Churchwell.

 A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies from planet to planet. :alien: